 Our brains were trained in childhood and some theorists say we have a genetic predisposition and that many complex movements are achievable because of millions of years of development.
 But it’s simpler to imagine that we learned them in childhood.
 What about the brain of an adult?
-Why is it slower to learn?
-Because it wasn’t designed that way.
 The growing years are the formative years and things are in acceleration compared to what occurs after we reach adulthood.
 So, do we let this knowledge defeat us or can we use it to our advantage?

 The brain is often portrayed as mysterious when in actual fact what we do know is substantial.
 The ability to improve at any physical discipline including sports, dance or music, counts on training.
 But is there any activity, process, chemistry or measurable transformation taking place in the act of training.
-Yes growth and rewiring of brain synapses and the creation of neural networks that did not exist before occurs.
+Yes, what occurs is a growth and rewiring of the brain synapses and the creation of neural networks that did not exist before.
 So here is where this knowledge of slower brain growth comes in.
 We know that by repetition we can eventually make progress.
 But is it enough to merely repeat something over and over.
 Is their some approach that will enable muscle memory and enhanced coordination?